 Event-driven data processing means that, instead of processing all daily transactions and postings at end-of-day, each is processed in real-time as it happens.
 This means live portfolio views are updated immediately - e.g. a preliminary deposit which arrives intraday.

-In fact, in a truly event-driven IBOR, positions aren’t maintained at all.
+In fact, one of the benefits of a truly event-driven Investment Book of Record is that positions aren’t maintained at all.
 Past transactions including any amendments, and future expected events, including projected income, corporate actions, injections. withdrawals etc. are what is stored.
 Positions are calculated from a definitive time series of transactions and other stock and cash events - either live or on request.

 This is exactly what is meant by a live extract Investment Book of Record (IBOR).
 It extracts (or derives) positions live from events (transactions etc.), only when requested.
 It can also provide live views for any position state, that updates continuously as transactions happen.

 Building a system with this kind of capability is technically demanding compared to a batch process approach.
 The extract process must be highly efficient.
 However, the benefit to users is well worth it in terms of accurate, timely and complete portfolio data.

 How real-time event-driven data processing empowers Asset Management Systems

 With the ability to have live portfolios that are complete, accurate and timely, thanks to event-driven data processing carried out in real-time, the Front Office’s capabilities are elevated.